Zoplos/Travel-Guide/README.md

 # Travel Guide

-Java Desktop Application taht manages an Oracle Database and suggests possible travel locations to users.
+Java Desktop Application that manages an Oracle Database and suggests possible travel locations to users.